 (Note: You should be able to make this taste-safe kinetic sand without cream of tartar if ever you don’t have any on hand.)

-2. Add Food Colouring to Water
+2. Add Food Coloring to Water

 3. Add Water to Dry Ingredients